 However, there are users who want to increase their mouse sensitivity even further.
 This is relatively simple, and today we’re going to show you how to do that on Windows 10.

 How to change mouse sensitivity in Windows 10?

-Solution 1 – Change your mouse DPI settings
+1. Change your mouse DPI settings

 The best way to change mouse sensitivity is to use the DPI button on your mouse.
-Usually gaming mice have a DPI button on them that allows you to switch to a different sensitivity setting.
+Usually, gaming mice have a DPI button on them that allows you to switch to a different sensitivity setting.

 On the other hand, mice with adjustable DPI settings are relatively affordable, so if you want a mouse that offers different sensitivity levels, you might want to invest in a new mouse.

-Solution 2 – Select a proper mouse pad
+2. Select a proper mouse pad

 If you want to increase your mouse sensitivity and precision, you might want to consider using a different mouse pad.

-Solution 3 – Change mouse sensitivity from Control Panel
+3. Change mouse sensitivity from Control Panel

-- Press Windows Key + S and enter control panel.
+- Press Windows Key + S and enter Control panel.
 Choose Control Panel from the list of results.